Geoff McDonald, Chief Executive, Skyline Enterprises

 Jason joined Skyline through the Management Trainee Scheme in 2012 and has held a multitude of positions in Queenstown, Rotorua and Calgary over the course of the 2 year programme.
 Having had 2 successful seasons in Mont-Tremblant as General Manager, he moved back to Canada in April 2017 to take up the role of General Manager Skyline Luge Calgary.

-Appointed as Project Manager at Skyline Luge Sentosa in 2016, Dean started his career in Skyline Rotorua back in 2007 as an Administrator.
+Dean started his career in Skyline Rotorua back in 2007 as an Administrator.
 After a year, he was offered a place in the Management Traineeship programme where he spent another six months in Rotorua learning all of Administration then headed down to Queenstown for his Luge stint of the traineeship.
-At the end of his Queenstown rotation, Dean was then offered the role of Activities Manager back in Skyline Rotorua where he spent the next 7 years.
-This position was held until Dean moved to Singapore to oversee and assist with the new 4-Chairlift and Luge tracks installation before he heads off to be General Manager of the Mont-Tremblant Luge site starting April 2017.
+Dean moved to Singapore to oversee and assist with the new 4-seat Chairlift and Luge tracks installation.
+A season as General Manager of the Mont-Tremblant Luge site prepared Dean to take on the role of General Manager Skyline Luge Sentosa in November 2017.

 Leigh Stock, General Manager, Mercure Dunedin Leisure Lodge